 Dear Readers of the Greater Rochester area,

-Here is a list of supplies you will need:
+Here is the list of supplies you will need:

 Here is the list of ingredients you will need:

-Jeannette hopes you have enjoyed this way of using leftovers.
-She would love to hear from you.
-So if you have any comments, questions or suggestions, she can be reached at: [email protected] Jeannette also hopes that you will eat right and stay healthy.
-So until then, remember that if you can read you can cook
+Jeannette hopes that you will enjoy this one pan dish.
+She would also like to hear from you.
+So if you have any comments, questions or suggestions she can be reached at [email protected] In the mean time, enjoy these pleasant summer days and remember that if you can read you can cook.